jitsi/jicofo/README.md

 - `--secret=SECRET` sets the shared secret used to authenticate focus component to the XMPP server
 - `--user_domain=DOMAIN` specifies the name of XMPP domain used by the focus user to login
 - `--user_name=USERNAME` specifies the username used by the focus XMPP user to login. (default: `focus@user_domain`)
 - `--user_password=PASSWORD` specifies the password used by focus XMPP user to login.
-If not provided then focus user will use anonymous authentication method
+If not provided then focus user will use anonymous authentication method.

 ## Secure domain